nickwortho/astro-dbv2/README.md

-#astro-db
+#astro-dbv2
-database of astronomical objects
+database of astronomical objects WITH ARRAYS

-[x] entire working program

-TODO: finish commenting and full bug check